 Oak Harbor is located on the east shore of North Whidbey Island, about 10 miles north of Coupeville.
-It was named by Dr. Richard H. Landsdale, an early settler on Penn’s Cove, for the many large oak trees (including Gerry oaks) in the vicinity, an unusual feature in this part of the state.
+It was named by Dr. Richard H. Landsdale, an early settler on Penn’s Cove, for the many large oak trees (including Garry oaks) in the vicinity, an unusual feature in this part of the state.
 The Indian name for the Oak Harbor/Crescent Harbor area was Kla-tole-tsche.
-The settlement was founded by three veterans of the California Gold Rush: Zachariah Martin Toftezen, Charles W. Sumner and Ulrich Freund.
-They came from Olympia by Indian canoe, looking for land.
+The settlement was founded by three veterans of the California Gold Rush: Zakarias Martin Taftezon (1821-1901), Ulrich Freund, and Clement W. "Charlie" Sumner They came from Olympia by Indian canoe, looking for land.
 They landed on the western shore of Crescent Harbor and, after seeing the empty fertile prairie, returned to Olympia, filing Donation Land Claims on January 4, 1851.

-After the attack on Pearl Harbor by the Japanese Imperial Navy on December 7, 1941, work on the Naval bases began in earnest and concluded in record time.
+After the December 7, 1941, attack on Pearl Harbor, work on the naval bases began in earnest and concluded in record time.
 The actual construction of the field began on March 1, 1942, and the first plane, a single-engine SNJ trainer, piloted by Lieutenant Newton Wakefield, landed there on August 5, 1942.
-The Naval Air Station Whidbey Island was commissioned on September 21, 1942.
+Naval Air Station Whidbey Island was commissioned on September 21, 1942.
 A year later, on September 25, 1943, the airfield was named Ault Field, in memory of Commander William B. Ault, missing in action in the Battle of the Coral Sea.
 According to the 2000 U.S. Census, Ault Field had a population of 2,064.

 Freeland is located at the head of Holmes Harbor in South Whidbey Island, 17 south of Coupeville.
 The site was platted in the 1800s by real estate promoters who called it St. Louis, but no town resulted.
 At one brief period the area was called Newell, which was the name of the nearest post office.
 The town was named for the Free Land Association, a group of socialists from South Dakota who intended to make land available to its members practically free of cost, paid for through cooperative enterprises.
 In 1899, George Washington Daniels, Henry L. Stevens and Henry A. White formed the Free Land Association, platted a town made up of five-acre lots and, on January 12, 1900, filed the incorporation papers for Freeland.
 It was intended that all the members of Freeland work for the common good, but the settlement failed to coalesce as a socialist community and the Free Land Association went bankrupt in 1920.
 According to the U.S. Census Bureau, in the year 2000, Freeland had a population 1,313.